aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-pens/_index.md

 Multiple lines can be joined to create a path.
 To join lines using Java, the following steps can be used.

-1. Create an object of the `Bitmap` class
+1. Create an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/bitmap/">`Bitmap` class</a>.
-1. Initialize the `Graphics` object from the bitmap
+1. Initialize an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/">`Graphics` class</a> from this bitmap
-1. Create a `GraphicsPath` object to establish a path
+1. Create a <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing.drawing2d/graphicspath/">`GraphicsPath` object</a> to establish a path
-1. Use the `setLineJoin()` to join lines
+1. Use the <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/pen/#setLineJoin-int-">`setLineJoin()` method</a> to join lines

 {{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Pens-Join-Join.java" >}}